indico/newdle/README.md

 Code formatting tools are automatically executed when you commit, but you can run `make format` to run them manually.

 The unit tests can be run using `make test`.
+Linting (with pycodestyle) can be done using `make lint`.

 To build a Python wheel suitable for publishing or a production deployment, run `make build`.